Mental Health Worksheets: A Clinical Guide for Therapists

 For borderline-personality presentations and DBT-informed practice, the diary card is the load-bearing tool.
 It is not optional in adherent DBT, and its function as a between-session continuity object is closer to a clinical instrument than to a paper handout in the conventional sense.

 For obsessive-compulsive presentations, ERP hierarchies and exposure logs are the tools that match the protocol.
 Thought records and reassurance-tracking sheets can also be helpful, particularly when the OCD presents with prominent mental compulsions that look like worry on the surface but operate on a different mechanism.
+When that distinction affects coding or audit language, the F42 obsessive-compulsive disorder reference explains the diagnostic documentation pattern.

-For perinatal and post-natal mental health, mood-tracking forms and cognitive-behavioural prompts adapted for the perinatal context are useful, but the clinical work tends to live in the relational and identity material that templates only obliquely reach.
+For perinatal and post-natal mental health, mood-tracking forms and cognitive-behavioral prompts adapted for the perinatal context are useful, but the clinical work tends to live in the relational and identity material that templates only obliquely reach.

 A decision table for matching tool to presentation